Marko Lives in Yugoslavia

 Marko Lives in Yugoslavia (Marko bor i Jugoslavien) is the title of a book by the Swedish writer Astrid Lindgren, with the photos of Anna Riwkin-Brick.
 In 1962 the book was published by Rabén & Sjögren.

 Plot

 Marko lives in Macedonia, at that time Yugoslavia.
 He has a little white pig, which runs away on market day.
 His mother explains to Marko and his brother Petor that they should look for the pig.
 Finally, they find it and play with it for a while.
-Then it is Petor turn to take care of the pig.
-However, the pig runs away again.
+Then it is Petor turn to take care of the pig, but the pig runs away again.
 Petor is not able to find it again.
 While searching for the pig, the boys are distracted by a wedding and other events, such as finding a secret cave.
 When Petor and Marko finally arrive home after a long day, the pig is already there.
 It has gone back there on its own.